If you’ve spent much time in large cities, especially in Asia, you’ve probably noticed adults riding surprisingly small-wheeled bikes.

 The large basket and disc brakes are distinctive features at a glance.
 They’re also a bit longer with more relaxed angles than other mini velos—all for stability, of course.

-What mini velo brands should I consider in 2021?
+What mini velo brands should I consider?

 The selection of mini velos isn’t broad.
 In fact, the vast majority of bike companies don’t offer them.